denuoweb/htmlcoin-chrome-wallet/README.md

 [![Build Status](https://travis-ci.org/bodhiproject/qrypto.svg?branch=master)](https://travis-ci.org/bodhiproject/qrypto)

-## Get Qrypto
+## Get RunebaseChrome
 Chome Web Store: https://chrome.google.com/webstore/detail/qrypto/hdmjdgjbehedbnjmljikggbmmbnbmlnd

 ## Web Dapp Usage

-Your dapp can use Qrypto to get information about a user's account status (whether they are logged into Qrypto, their account address, and balance).
-Qrypto also enables your dapp to listen to a window event for any changes to the user's account status.
+Your dapp can use RunebaseChrome to get information about a user's account status (whether they are logged into RunebaseChrome, their account address, and balance).
+RunebaseChrome also enables your dapp to listen to a window event for any changes to the user's account status.
 Your dapp can also use qrypto to make callcontract and sendtocontract calls to the blockchain.

-### Connecting Qrypto
+### Connecting RunebaseChrome
-To use any of the above functionality, your dapp will first need to initiate a long-lived connection between Qrypto's content script and background script.
+To use any of the above functionality, your dapp will first need to initiate a long-lived connection between RunebaseChrome's content script and background script.
-The code to do this is already in Qrypto, your dapp just needs to trigger the function by posting a window message.
+The code to do this is already in RunebaseChrome, your dapp just needs to trigger the function by posting a window message.
-`window.postMessage({ message: { type: 'CONNECT_QRYPTO' }}, '*')`
+`window.postMessage({ message: { type: 'CONNECT_RUNEBASECHROME' }}, '*')`

 This will populate the `window.qrypto` object in your webpage.
 The `window.qrypto.account` values are automatically updated when a user logs in/out or the account balance changes.

 ```
 // window.qrypto
 {
-  rpcProvider: QryptoRPCProvider,
+  rpcProvider: RunebaseChromeRPCProvider,
   account: {
     loggedIn: true,
     name: "2",